iparaj/iparaj.github.io/_pages/essays.md

 ---
 layout: archive
-title: "Essays"
+title: "Essays from the future"
 permalink: /essays/
 author_profile: true
 ---

-Essays from the future
+I invite people to predict the future.
+They get to choose a horizon (say 10 years, 20 years, ...) and pen down their thoughts.
+The idea is to look back in time when we reach there.
+(Of course if we are alive and internet is still a thing)

+[Work in progress]
 ===========

-Predict the future.

 * To Be Updated